Saffron Poached Pears

 - ½ teaspoon saffron

-- Add bosc pear halves and reduce liquid to a simmer.
+Poach the pears: Add bosc pear halves to the pot and reduce liquid to a simmer.
 Cook for 15-20 minutes, or until pears are cooked and soft throughout.
-Remove pears and set aside on serving dish.
+Remove pears and set aside on a serving dish.